What happens if I have HECS-HELP debt while working overseas?

 We hate to be the bearer of bad news, but, ex uni students can no longer scurry overseas and escape the worry of making their student loan payments as they once could.
-In the past two years the rules around paying back HECS-HELP debt from overseas have changed.
+In the past few years the rules around paying back HECS-HELP debt from overseas have changed.
 The Australian Government has tightened its reigns and has now made it compulsory to pay off HECS-HELP even when working abroad.

 If you’re an expat or planning to be one, it’s vital that you are equipped with as much knowledge about income requirements if you have HECS-HELP debt, your obligations to the tax office before and while you’re away, and the process on how to pay your debts - like using an International Money Transfer.